-A range of potentially feasible sites for BESS facilities have been identified (see Figure 3-12 and Table 3-5).
+A range of potentially feasible sites for BESS facilities have been identified (see Figure 3-1312 and Table 3-5).
+Particularly with recent advances in lithium-ion battery storage technology reducing the footprint and space requirements of lithium-ion BESSs, there may be room on suitable sites to install FTM BESS facilities.
+However, as discussed above, regardless of sizing, a BESS could not fully solve the potential outages under the Transmission Objective.
+Therefore, Alternative BS-1 would be infeasible.
 The CPUC team expects to further assess site suitability and to develop specific designs for BESSs for consideration in the EIR.
 Nevertheless, the information currently available suggests that Alternative BS-1 is potentially feasible from a technical perspective.

-With respect to environmental feasibility, fire risk is a concern with BESS installations and several high-profile fires involving electric vehicles have shown the potential for lithium-ion batteries to spontaneously ignite.
+With respect to environmental feasibility, fire risk is a concern with BESS installations and several high-profile fires involving electric vehicles have shown the potential for lithium ion batteries to spontaneously ignite.
 Additionally, should BESS facilities catch fire, they could potentially pose a hazard to fire fighters and other first responders due to their chemical components.
 These issues will need to be fully evaluated in the EIR, but successful (so far) implementation of transmission-scale batteries in other parts of the world (e.g., Australia) suggest that any fire risk of BESS facilities can be adequately mitigated.
 UL 9540 is a safety standard that has been specifically developed for energy storage systems and equipment.
 Requiring UL 9540 certification, as well as implementation of measures to provide fire fighter training for how to respond to battery fires and/or measures to obtain review and approval of fire protection drawings and specifications for the proposed facilities by the local fire department, could minimize hazards associated with BESSs.